BYOD at Workplaces – The Good, The Bad & The Ugly

 BYOD encourages employees to work through their own devices and access key business data such as text documents, emails, etc. For businesses, it helps in reducing costs and improves productivity.

-But like any other tech trend, it has its own share of pros and cons.
+But like any other tech trend, it has its own share of pros and cons of BYOD at workplaces.
 This article is intended to throw light on both positive as well as negative aspects.

 Merits of Bring Your Own Device